-The plan is prepared in consultation with the State Government, Department of Primary Industries (DPI) and provides the City of Melbourne with a framework to guide decision making on services and programs relating to domestic animals and an action plan to identify priorities.
+The plan is prepared in consultation with Victoria's Department of Primary Industries (DPI) and provides the City of Melbourne with a framework to guide decision-making on services and programs relating to domestic animals and an action plan to identify priorities.

-The next plan was due on 12 November 2012, however, an extension was made available to all councils by the Bureau of Animal Welfare and the DPI until 30 June 2013, to allow for the council elections in October 2012.
-Actions from the current Domestic Animal Management Plan 2008-11 continue into the fourth year while the preparation of the 2013-16 plan are underway.
+While the next plan was due on 12 November 2012, an extension was made available to all councils by the Bureau of Animal Welfare and the DPI until 30 June 2013, to allow for the council elections in October 2012.
+Actions from the current Domestic Animal Management Plan 2008-11 continue into the fourth year while the preparation of the 2013-16 plan is underway.

-In 2011-12 the City of Melbourne implemented the newly amended legislation relating to dangerous and restricted dog breeds.
-Reports of dangerous dogs received by the State Government's new hotline are forwarded onto the City of Melbourne for immediate response and action.
+In 2011-12 the City of Melbourne implemented the newly-amended legislation relating to dangerous and restricted dog breeds.
+Reports of dangerous dogs received by the Victorian Government's new hotline are forwarded to the City of Melbourne for immediate response and action.

-The City of Melbourne also reviewed our contracted animal services for legislative compliance, including the requirements of the Victorian Ombudsman's Office, with respect to the authorisation of contracted officers under the Act, and to ensure the services were in line with 'best value' service standards and those of other local governments.
+The City of Melbourne also reviewed its contracted animal services for legislative compliance, including the requirements of the Victorian Ombudsman's Office with respect to the authorisation of contracted officers under the Act, and to ensure the services were in line with 'best value' service standards and those of other local governments.

-Since the implementation of the plan, the City of Melbourne has increased internal understanding and awareness of our obligations in the promotion of responsible pet ownership.
+Since implementing the plan, the City of Melbourne has increased internal understanding and awareness of our obligations in the promotion of responsible pet ownership.